Gender Equality Month And Mental Health

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Although Gender Equality Month is often focused on gender equality for women, this article will also discuss equality for all gender minorities and LGBTQ+ individuals as well as harmful stereotypes against men and masculine-presenting individuals.
+Although Gender Equality Month is often focused on gender equality for women and girls, this article will also discuss equality for all gender minorities and LGBTQ+ individuals as well as harmful stereotypes against men and masculine-presenting individuals.
 In this article, "man”, "woman”, "boy”, "girl”, "non-binary", and "trans" will be used to describe various gender identities and are intended to include anyone who identifies with each label.

 Getty